 The National Energy Education Development Project (www.need.org/) has been working with teachers for over 30 years.
 They have a wealth of resources to buy or download.

-The National Renewable Energy Laboratory has a variety of resources for K-12, college and adult learners, including competitions.
-Professional development opportunities for teachers at all levels are also available. www.nrel.gov/learning/
+The National Renewable Energy Laboratory has a variety of resources for K-12 educational resources available (http://www.nrel.gov/education/educational_resources.html).
+Professional development opportunities for teachers at all levels are also available. http://www.nrel.gov/learning/

-The U.S. Department of Energy has lesson plans, links, activities, and information for teachers and students on a variety of energy and efficiency topics at apps1.eere.energy.gov/education/lessonplans/ Or join the fun at www.eia.doe.gov/kids/
+The U.S. Department of Energy has lesson plans, links, activities, and information for teachers and students on a variety of energy and efficiency topics at apps1.eere.energy.gov/education/lessonplans/.
+More information is also available from the Energy Information Administration: www.eia.doe.gov/kids/.

-The State of California has an interactive website on energy topics at www.energyquest.ca.gov/ It includes information on the Youth Energy Summit competition for high school students.
+The California Energy Commission has an interactive website on energy topics at www.energyquest.ca.gov/.

-For current energy news from around the world, see the magazine “Renewable Energy World”. www.renewableenergyworld.com/rea/home
+For current energy news from around the world, see the magazine, “Renewable Energy World.” http://www.renewableenergyworld.com/rea/home

-There is also plenty of information on renewable energy and how to calculate your carbon footprint at www.b-e-f.org.
+There is also plenty of information on renewable energy and how to calculate your carbon footprint on BEF's main website http://www.b-e-f.org/.